attachmentsme/developer-blog/quantified-site.md

 ![Nagios at Attachments.me](./images/quantified-site/nagios.png)

-Nagios does a great job of notifying us when a major piece of infrastructe is exploding.
+Nagios does a great job of notifying us when a major piece of infrastructure is exploding.
 It doesn't, however, help us isolate what might be causing the problem.
-Nor does it tell us when a peice of infrastructure is running abnormally, e.g., when we've released a buggy version of the website.
+Nor does it tell us when a piece of infrastructure is simply running abnormally, e.g., when we've released a buggy version of the website.
 Sentry, and StatsD/Graphite, are better suited for these tasks.

 Sentry
 ------